 This mouse connects via Bluetooth and recharges with an included USB-C to Lightning cable.
 It's important to note that you can't use the Magic Mouse 2 while it charges since the charging port is on the bottom of the mouse.
 However, Apple advertises a battery life of up to a month or more, so it isn't an issue you'll need to contend with daily.
 It has a quick-charge feature, so two minutes of charging gives you around nine hours of use, which will get you through the workday without too much disruption.

 The scroll wheel is made of metal and feels very precise when scrolling.
-You can also toggle a free-scrolling mode for scrolling through content much faster.
+You can also toggle a free-scrolling mode to scroll through content much faster.
 This mouse connects wirelessly with Bluetooth and can pair with up to three devices simultaneously.
 It recharges with a standard USB-C cable, and Logitech advertises that a fully charged battery can last up to 70 days.
-You can also reprogram buttons and set movement-based gesture controls with the software.
+The software allows you to reprogram buttons and set movement-based gesture controls.

 You can pick this mouse up in one of three colors, and it has a dedicated version for macOS and Windows.
-The Mac version only comes in one colorway but has several settings pre-configured for a Mac environment.
+The Mac version comes in either Space Gray or Pale Grey, and has several settings pre-configured for a Mac environment.
 The Mac version doesn't include a USB receiver, but both versions support Bluetooth and are fully compatible with macOS.

 More premium options in Logitech's productivity-minded MX series might garner more attention; however, the Logitech M720 Triathlon quietly offers many of the same features, making it our recommendation as the best mouse for MacBook Pro or MacBook Air for any budget-minded individual.
 You may notice a large price gap between this pick and our mid-range pick above.
 While options are available at prices between these two, they don't offer the same value as either of these.